Sandiroc/TYK2-and-Beta-Cell-Development-in-T1-Diabetes/README.md

 The TYK2 gene is a known susceptibility marker for type 1 diabetes.
 Chandra et al. demonstrate that TYK2 influences β-cell maturation and the transcriptional response to interferon-α (IFN-α), a key inflammatory cytokine implicated in onset type 1 diabetes.
 This pipeline aims to:

-- Reproduce and visualize the core differential gene expression (DGE) results from the study.
+- Reproduce and visualize the core differential gene expression results from the study.
 - Validate the disruption of antigen presentation pathways (e.g., MHC Class I, PSMB subunits) in TYK2 knockout cells treated with IFN-α.
 - Provide modular & reproducible analysis that supports hypothesis-driven exploration of β-cell immunogenicity in type 1 diabetes.